 Work will not resume until it has been agreed that the hazard has been controlled and no longer presents an unacceptable risk to the safety and health of workers.
 Alternative duties may be found for those workers affected, but no pay will be lost in the event of a demonstrated safety hazard having been detected.

-The area supervisor and where appropriate by the health and safety representative should prepare a written report of the situation and the actions taken for the relevant Faculty/Portfolio Health and Safety Committee and the Associate Director, WHS.
+The area supervisor and where appropriate by the health and safety representative should prepare a written report of the situation and the actions taken for the relevant College/Portfolio Health and Safety Committee and the Associate Director, WHS.

 Resolving health and safety issues where there is no immediate risk to the safety of workers or students